spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 >
 > As you watch, a merman swims past you down a water pipe in the direction of an alarm squawking from the far side of the room.
 You hear muffled squeaks and clicks from the pipe as he passes, which are translated into Common by the station AI and heard through the nearest monitoring station.
 >
-> Shit, shit, shit, I gotta find someone who can get outside or we’re all gonna die!”
+> “Shit, shit, shit, I gotta find someone who can get outside or we’re all gonna die!”

 On either side of the semicircular room are large, open hatches labeled “Engineering,” which are unguarded.
 In the middle of the inner hull are two further exits.
 The door to the [Elevator](../part-3/#elevator) has been completely blocked by a stack of large cargo containers.
 Through the hatch to the [Cargo Tunnel](../part-3/#the-cargo-tunnel), you can see a squad of [**#OpsUnion Guards**](../appendix-npcs/#faction-guard) manning a barricade constructed to stop anyone from coming down the Tunnel to Life Support, or past it to the Cargo Bay.